godotengine/godot-docs/tutorials/3d/importing_3d_meshes.rst

 Introduction
 ------------

-Godot supports a flexible and powerful :ref:`doc_importing_3d_scenes`, that allows for full scene importing.
-For a lot of artists and developers this is more than enough.
+Godot supports a flexible and powerful :ref:`3D scene importer
+<doc_importing_3d_scenes>` that allows for full scene importing.
+For a lot of
+artists and developers this is more than enough.
 However, many do not like this workflow as much and prefer to import individual 3D Meshes and build the scenes inside the Godot 3D editor themselves.
 (Note that for more advanced features such as skeletal animation, there is no option to the 3D Scene Importer).

 The 3D mesh import workflow is simple and works using the OBJ file format.
 The imported meshes result in a .msh binary file which the user